Originally aired in July 2019.

-This week’s episode is here to baste you in literary happiness.
-We hope you’ve got room on your shelf for some more summer reads, because this week we have three striking writers.
+This week’s show is here to baste you in literary happiness.
+We hope you’ve got room on your shelf for some more holiday reads, because this week we have three striking writers.
 They all talk about connection and relationships, between individuals and within a community, but they take us on vastly different journeys in the making.
 These books will hit you wherever you’re living.

 Kiese Laymon on Black Bodies in White America — 1:02